Duke Energy Ohio 2017 electric distribution rate case

 What is the PUCO’s role in setting electric distribution rates?

 Under Ohio law, a public utility is allowed to recover from customers its operating expenses, plus a reasonable return on its infrastructure investments.
 When a utility requests a rate increase from the PUCO, several steps are taken to review the company’s financial condition and ensure the company is fulfilling its obligations to customers.

 When evaluating the company’s application, the PUCO examines whether the proposed rates will provide the company with adequate operating revenue.
 In general, the cost of providing service to customers, maintenance of infrastructure and equipment expenses, depreciation expense, taxes and a return on the company’s infrastructure investment are used to calculate the company’s revenue requirement.
 PUCO staff prepares a report that makes recommendations to the Commission.
-The Commission is not bound by the staff recommendations and may implement some suggestions and reject others.

 What did Duke Energy Ohio request in its application?

 Duke Energy Ohio requested to increase distribution rates by $15.4 million, or 3.18 percent, over current revenues.
 The company proposed to establish a rate of return of 7.82 percent.

 Additionally, Duke Energy Ohio proposed to increase the fixed customer charge while reducing the volumetric charge of the distribution rate.
 The fixed customer charge is the portion of the customer’s bill that remains the same regardless of a customer’s monthly consumption of electricity.
 The volumetric charge is the portion of the customer’s bill that varies based on the customer’s monthly consumption of electricity.